sergiovzambelli/photography-website/README.md

 This project is a responsive photography portfolio built using Next.js, Tailwind CSS, and TypeScript.
 It showcases beautiful photography and provides sections for the user to learn more about your work, contact information, and a smooth scroll effect with intuitive navigation.

+## LIVE PREVIEW
+🔗 View the Live Site: https://photography-website-amber.vercel.app/
+> Click the link above to explore the photography portfolio in action!

 ## Features

 - **Mobile-First Design**: Optimized for mobile devices with responsive design and smooth scrolling.